How to become a property developer: 8 simple steps

 2. Buy-to-let or buy and sell

-One of the key targets you’ll need to identify in your business plan is your exit strategy, is your plan to buy-to-let or to buy and sell?
+One of the key targets you’ll need to identify in your business plan is your exit strategy.
+Is your plan to buy-to-let (read more in our full guide about the buy-to-let business model) or to buy and sell?
 Buy-to-let offers a more long-term strategy, and enables you to build up an extended property portfolio in order to supplement, or eventually replace, your current salary.
 Buy-to-let mortgages are readily available, but you need to bear in mind that HMRC views income generated from rented properties as a salary and therefore it’s treated like income tax.
 If your tax is classed as ‘higher rate’ you will be taxed 40% of any earnings.

 Buying and selling offers a more short-term strategy to quickly increase your capital.
 You are much more dependent on market conditions and it is certainly more risky – although it does offer a more instant return-on-investment.
 Properties sold incur capital gains tax which is currently between 18% and 28% dependent on income, with an annual exemption of £10,900.